Amazon Q Developer vs Google AntiGravity

 | Git Integration | ||

-Amazon Q Developer and Google AntiGravity take different approaches to where and how you code.
+Amazon Q Developer is a ide extension (vs code, jetbrains) + cli, while Google AntiGravity is a desktop ai ide (vs code fork).
 Whether a tool runs in your browser or requires a local install matters for getting started quickly.
 Built-in deployment means you can go from prompt to live app without switching tools.
-Consider what fits your workflow — some builders prefer everything in the browser, while others want the power of a local IDE.
+Consider what fits your workflow, some builders prefer everything in the browser, while others want the power of a local IDE.

 Pricing & Cost